xushuhere/Grocery-List/GroupProject/Docs/DesignDocument.md

 How our classes fit into our architecture:
 * Presentation Layer: Application, HierarchicalList, SpecifySearch
 * Logic Layer: GroceryList, Item, Database (class)
-* Database Layer: None (This layer contains the physical data and the server that provides the data)
+* Database Layer: None (This layer contains the physical data and the SQLite that provides the data)

 #![alt tag](../Design-Team/images/design-team.png)